 I ordered the Texas version of The Best in Tent Camping guidebooks, this one authored by Wendel Withrow.
 Having read several of these for other - eastern - states by author Johnny Molloy, I knew it would provide the insider tips I needed as a tent camper.
 Which sites have shade trees and some privacy?
 Which sites may not be level or have sufficient space for two tents?
 Which sites have the best views or best access to lakes or streams?
 Which sites are well away from RVs?
 In this book Withrow answers these and other questions.
 The author selects only the campgrounds he feels are best for tent campers scattered across the state, does not limit the choice to State Parks, and groups campgrounds into geographic regions across Texas.
 The book has a diagrammatic map showing all sites in the book, but it was hard to read and I wanted a web-based map where I could zoom in and pan around.
 So, I built one…

 I’ve created a pin map of campgrounds recommended by Mr. Withrow using a codebase by Chris Arderne, a data scientist working from Oxford, UK.
 This map functions by pulling all data from a Google sheet on the fly.
+The default pin color for sites is green.
+Sites I find particularly interesting are orange, and parks which my research indicates have been closed since the book publication are red.
 Enjoy!

 Click to play with my Tent-Friendly Texas Campgrounds Map displayed below.